zalando/package-build/README.md

 - repo_*_refresh
 / repo_deb_init
 - repo_deb_add (bugfixing)
-- recherche: .rpm arch for "noarch", .deb for "all" as separate pakages?
+/ recherche: .rpm arch for "noarch", .deb for "all" as separate packages? -> "noarch" and "all" packages can be in any architecture sections